 In summary, I argue that the effects of the mental load are curvilinear: while low levels of the mental load are generally positive for political interest, high levels of mental load crowd out cognitive space for political issues, especially general issues perceived to be distant from family life.
-Given the unequal distribution of mental load in households (women carrying more load than men, on average), these negative political impacts ought to affect more women than men.
+These relationships should operate similarly for mothers and fathers; that is, fathers who take on the vast majority of mental load can also be expected to reduce political engagement.
+Yet, given the unequal distribution of mental load in households (women carrying more load than men, on average), the negative political impacts of the mental load ought to affect more women than men.